Tvin405/Vuln-Scanner/README.md

-# Cybersecurity-homelab
+# Greenbone Community Edition Scanner
-My home lab projects!
+This is my deployment of Greenbone (OpenVas) over my home network!